-Blood was collected from the rats' abdominal aorta.
-The collected blood was then centrifuged at a centrifugal radius of 10 cm and a rotational speed of 3000 r/min for 10 minutes to obtain the supernatant serum.
-Diluted samples were added to the sample wells, and blank and standard wells were set up.
-The plate was then sealed with a sealing membrane and incubated in a constant temperature box.
-Washing solution, biotinylated antibody, and enzyme conjugate were added to the wells, followed by incubation and washing.
-TMB substrate solution was added for a light-protected reaction until the color change in the standard wells was obvious.
-Sulfuric acid was added to stop the reaction, and the absorbance of each well was measured using a microplate reader.
+Blood was taken from the abdominal aorta and spun at a centrifugal radius of 10 cm and a rotational speed of 3000 r/min for 10 min to obtain serum supernatant.
+Diluted samples were then added to sample wells, with separate blank and standard wells included.
+The plate was sealed and placed in a constant temperature box.
+A washing solution, biotinylated antibody, and enzyme conjugate were then added, followed by incubation and washing steps.
+A light-protected reaction was initiated with TMB substrate solution, and any color changes were recorded in the standard wells.
+To stop the reaction, sulfuric acid was added, and the absorbance of each well was measured using a microplate reader.

 Finally, the sample concentrations were calculated based on the standard curve.
-Bone alkaline phosphatase (BALP) kits (Manufacturer: Jiangsu Enzyme Immunoassay Company,

-China; batch MM-0436R2), OC and procollagen type I n-terminal propeptide (PINP) kits (Manufacturer: Youersheng Company, China; batch SEA471Ra, CEA957Ra) were used for all experiments.
+Bone alkaline phosphatase (BALP) kits (Manufacturer: Jiangsu Enzyme Immunoassay Company, China; batch MM-0436R2), OC and procollagen type I n-terminal propeptide (PINP) kits (Manufacturer: Youersheng Company, China; batch SEA471Ra, CEA957Ra) were used to measure the concentrations of the samples.